 — Sports Handle (@sports_handle) January 22, 2021

-For instance: At first blush, it would appear FanDuel and DraftKings are the big winners so far in the Michigan sports betting market.
+For instance: At first blush, it would appear FanDuel Sportsbook Michigan and DraftKings Michigan are the big winners so far in the Michigan sports betting market.
 After all, the two combined accounted for 53% of the total handle and finished 1-2 — in some combination — each month.

-But as the year ticked by, perennial third place finisher BetMGM kept tightening the race.
+But as the year ticked by, perennial third place finisher BetMGM Sportsbook Michigan kept tightening the race.
 By the end of the year, it accounted for 22% of the handle itself.

 Clearly, there is a top three when it comes to the sports betting market.